vicxdev/database-backup-generator/README.md

 # Comments/Improvements
 - A script should be created to delete certain old backups from time to time so that the available space does not fill up
+- Could work with more database systems than just PostgreSQL

 # Requirements
 - Docker [*](https://docs.docker.com/engine/install/)